CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Approach

-DAP is an auxiliary task requiring the video caption model to infer relevant attributes based on partial information from videos or text descriptions.
-Thus, DAP carries out the following two types of prediction.
+DCD is an auxiliary task requiring the video caption model to infer relevant concepts based on partial information from videos or text descriptions.
+Thus, DCD carries out the following two types of detection.